-SafeHouse Denver provides educational presentations about domestic violence to increase community awareness, encourage prevention and develop effective community responses.
+SafeHouse Denver is proud to provide educational presentations and professional trainings on domestic violence to increase community awareness, encourage prevention and develop effective community responses.